18kimn/revisiting-dubois/content/raw-texts/paper.md

 discoveries like these progressed steadily from 1600 onward.

-Today, the accepted canon of data visualization pioneers has coalesced around Edward Tufte, Jacques Bertin, and John W. Tukey.^[There are of course many, many scholars that laid the foundation for modern data visualization besides these.
-Some examples are.... ] Bertin, in his _Semiology of Graphics_, established a conceptual backbone that related visual elements directly to trends within data through graphical components, an idea from which other graphical "grammars" (including
+Today, the accepted canon of data visualization pioneers has coalesced around Edward Tufte, Jacques Bertin, and John W. Tukey.
+Bertin, in his _Semiology of Graphics_, established a conceptual backbone that related visual elements directly to trends within data through graphical components, an idea from which other graphical "grammars" (including